Guidelines for reusing abstractions

 • BaseGroupService for services scoped to groups.

 For some domains or bounded contexts, it may make sense for service classes to use different patterns.
 For example, the Remote Development domain uses a layered architecture with domain logic isolated to a separate domain layer following a standard pattern, which allows for a very minimal service layer which consists of only a single reusable CommonService class.
 It also uses functional patterns with stateless singleton class methods.
 See the Remote Development service layer code example for more details.
-However, even though the invocation signature of services via this pattern is different, it still respects the standard Service Class contract of always returning all results via a ServiceResponse object.
+However, even though the invocation signature of services via this pattern is different, it still respects the standard Service layer contracts of always returning all results via a ServiceResponse object, and performing defense-in-depth authorization.

 Classes that are not service objects should be created elsewhere, such as in lib.